cpuex2019-1/simulator/README.md

 	   exit	: exit program
 ```

-The output file is `test.ppm`.
-The statistic infomation file is `test.statistic.out`.
+The output file is `test/test.ppm`.
+The statistic infomation file is `test/est.statistic.out`.